stprograms/SuperSoco485Monitor/README.md

 Remove a component and use a simulation tool to generate communication packets for the removed component.
 Test how the other components react to the simulated packets.

 ### Operating the vehicle and monitoring packets:
-Operate the vehicle (e.g., accelerate, decelerate) and monitor the RS485 communication data to verify that the packets correspond to changes in the vehicle’s status.
+Operate the vehicle (e.g., accelerate, decelerate) and monitor the RS485 communication data to verify that the packets correspond to changes in the vehicle's status.

 ### Triggering vehicle status via external input:
 Use external devices (such as controlling the power supply to replace the battery) to simulate specific vehicle conditions, such as triggering undervoltage, and monitor the system’s response.